Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Experiments

 \subsection{Mobile robot navigation}

 We consider two planning problems similar to the initial example introduced in Fig.~\ref{fig:intro}.
 The robot is the Kobuki platform.
-The robot has to reach a predefined goal region, but it doesn't know at planning time, which doors are open.
+The robot has to reach a predefined goal region, but at planning time, it doesn't know which doors are open.
 The observation model simulates that the sensor mounted on the Kobuki and the perception pipeline allow the robot to know if a door is open once the robot is close to a door (less than 1.5 m) and has a non-occluded line of sight to the door.
 We plan for the two-dimensional position of the robot.

 The first problem, called problem-A (Fig.~\ref{fig:problem_a_influence_belief_states}) has two uncertain doors.
 The second problem, called problem-B (Fig.~\ref{fig:problem_b}) is more complex, the map is larger, there are four doors, and more obstacles.